-These conditions can be multifaceted and complex, being impacted by various additional factors economics, cultural experiences, access to resources etc.
+A person's mental health can be impacted by various additional factors such as economics, cultural experiences, access to resources, etc.

-Having mental health conditions, physical health conditions, neurological conditions or other similar conditions does not automatically mean the person is in crisis.
-People are often able to manage the symptoms for many conditions, allowing them to live fulfilling and productive lives.
+Having mental health conditions, physical health conditions, neurological conditions or other similar conditions does not automatically mean the person is in crisis, and people often manage their symptoms.